ksu-cs-textbooks/cis400/content/D-milestones/10-website-milestone-1.md

 Modify the existing (created by the template) _Shared/_Layout.cshtml_ to (at a minimum):

 1. Set the page title to what is provided by the page with the string “- The Flying Saucer” concatenated to the end
-2. Provide a navigation link to the new About page
+2. Provide a navigation link to the new About page, as well as the Privacy page, and the Entrees, Sides, and Drinks on the index page.
 3. Change the copyright statement to “(c) 2020 - The Flying Saucer LLC.”
 4. Add the flying saucer logo to the navigation bar.